jasonnoxon/simple-framework/README.md

 # Simple Framework

 ## Why?
 I am currently teaching my daughter of 9 basic HTML, CSS concenpts.
 She's built a website with a couple of pages, and she rolls her eyes at me everytime I ask, "Did you create an anchor tag that takes the user back to the first page?".
-So, I wanted to put together a simple framework to build her website inside of that made that annoying "user experience" thing, not a thing.
+So, I wanted to put together a simple framework to build her website inside of that made that annoying "user experience" thing not a thing.

 ## Goals